st-tech/ppf-contact-solver/README.md

 - When connecting via SSH, make sure to include `-L 8080:localhost:8080` in the command.
 - For a better experience, choose a geographically nearby server with a high connection speed.
 - Also, make sure to allocate a large disk space, such as 64GB.
+- Skip the Docker container creation in the installation process; it is already made.
 - CLI instructions are described in [[Markdown]](./articles/cloud.md#-vastai).

 **Important**: Don't forget to ❌ delete the instance after use, or you’ll be 💸 charged for nothing.